louiswillems/louiswillems.github.io/Learning.md

 <br>

 ## Books
-* An Introduction to Statistical Learning with Applications in R by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani
+* <em>An Introduction to Statistical Learning with Applications in R by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani</em>
 * The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, and Jerome Friedman
 * Fuzzy Sets and Fuzzy Logic: Theory and Applications by George J. Klir and Bo Yuan
 * Life 3.0: Being Human in the Age of Artificial Intelligence by Max Tegmart